Port Pirie Regional Council area

-In combination these three occupations accounted for 2,733 people in total or 42.0% of the resident workers .
+In combination these three occupations accounted for 2,733 people in total or 42.0% of the resident workers (All industries).

-The major differences between the jobs held by the resident workers of Port Pirie Regional Council area and South Australia were:
+The major differences between the jobs held by the resident workers (All industries) of Port Pirie Regional Council area and South Australia were:

-- A smaller percentage of resident workers employed as Clerical and Administrative Workers (10.7% compared to 13.3%)
+- A smaller percentage of resident workers (All industries) employed as Clerical and Administrative Workers (10.7% compared to 13.3%)

-- A smaller percentage of resident workers employed as Managers (10.6% compared to 12.6%)
+- A smaller percentage of resident workers (All industries) employed as Managers (10.6% compared to 12.6%)

-The number of people in the resident workers ] in Port Pirie Regional Council area decreased by 122 between 2011 and 2016.
+The number of resident workers (All industries) in Port Pirie Regional Council area decreased by 122 between 2011 and 2016.

-The largest changes in the occupations of the resident workers between 2011 and 2016 in Port Pirie Regional Council area were for those employed as:
+The largest change in the occupations of the resident workers between 2011 and 2016 in Port Pirie Regional Council area were those employed as:

-- Community and Personal Service Workers (+97 people)
+- Community and Personal Service Workers (+97 persons)

 - Inadequately described or not stated (-37 persons)